vigneshavm/Interview-questions/NodejsV1.md

 - In this case, `fs` is a core module used to read a file asynchronously.
 -  Overall, core modules form the **foundation of most Node.js applications**, especially in back-end development.

+---

+## **node js 22 features**

+Absolutely!
+Node.js 22 introduces several significant features and enhancements focused on performance, developer experience, and improved module handling.
+Here are the key highlights:

+1. **V8 Engine Upgrade (v12.4):**
+   Node.js 22 comes with an upgraded V8 engine which adds support for:

+   * `Array.fromAsync()`
+   * New Set methods like `union()`, `intersection()`, and `difference()`
+   * Iterator helpers
+   * WebAssembly Garbage Collection
+     These improve both language capabilities and performance.

+2. **Maglev JIT Compiler (Enabled by Default):**
+   A major performance boost comes from Maglev, V8’s new mid-tier JIT compiler.
+It’s optimized for short-lived processes, like CLI tools, offering faster startup and execution.

+3. **Stable Watch Mode (`node --watch`):**
+   Previously experimental, the Watch Mode is now stable.
+It automatically restarts the process when files change—huge for improving development efficiency and workflows.

+4. **Built-in WebSocket Client:**
+   Node.js 22 now includes a browser-compatible WebSocket client by default, removing the need for third-party packages for basic WebSocket functionality.

+5. **Support for `require()`ing ESM Graphs (Experimental):**
+   This allows limited, synchronous `require()` usage of ESM modules—under specific conditions—helping bridge compatibility between CommonJS and ESM.

+6. **`node --run` Flag (Experimental):**
+   This feature enables running `package.json` scripts directly, like `node --run start`, offering a faster alternative to `npm run`.

+7. **Stream High Water Mark Increase:**
+   The default high water mark has been increased from **16KiB to 64KiB**, improving stream throughput performance, albeit with a small memory trade-off.

+8. **Glob Pattern Matching in `fs` Module:**
+   New built-in `glob()` and `globSync()` functions provide native file path pattern matching without relying on external libraries like `glob`.

+9. **Faster `AbortSignal` Creation:**
+   Internal optimizations make the creation of `AbortSignal` more efficient, benefiting high-level APIs like `fetch()` and the built-in test runner.

+---

+**Interviewer Follow-up:** *Which of these do you find most impactful?*
+**You:** Personally, I find the **Maglev compiler** and **stable Watch Mode** the most impactful.
+Maglev brings noticeable performance improvements in CLI tools, and Watch Mode really boosts development speed, especially in rapid iteration environments.

+---